Fhong10/flhong03.github-io/_publications/absorbance-study.md

 Voltage- and wavelength-dependent spectra of absorption were measured, as shown in the graph above.
 These data correspond to the supplementary information in Figure S2a of J. Am.
 Chem.
 Soc.
 2022, 144, 51, 23505–23515.

 **1. Beer-Lambert Law**
-First, we define absorbance ($A$) based on the ratio of transmitted to incident light:
+First, we define absorbance (A) based on the ratio of transmitted to incident light:

 $$
 A = -\log_{10} \left( \frac{I_{\text{transmitted}}}{I_{\text{incident}}} \right)